li143yf/HubGNN/README.md

 ### Experimental environment
-All the experiments are conducted on a machine with NVIDIA GeForce RTX 3090GPU (24GB GPU memory).
-Intel Xeon Silver 4214R CPU(12 cores, 2.40GHz), and 256GB of RAM.
+All the experiments are conducted on a machine with NVIDIA GeForce RTX 3090GPU (24GB GPU memory), Intel Xeon Silver 4214R CPU(12 cores, 2.40GHz), and 256GB of RAM.

 ### Requirements